ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 - a dynamic entity domain of an entity domain type `ane` is generated to contain the generated ANEs.
 Each ANE has the same unique identifier in the path vectors and in the dynamic entity domain;
-- each entity in this dynamic entity domain has the property defined by the `cost-metric` that generated the ANEs in the query.
+- each entity in this dynamic entity domain has the properties specified by the client.

 Detailed information and specifications are given in [](#SecANEDomain).